bkamins/bkamins.github.io/_posts/2020-01-08-typestable.md

 There is one additional consideration that favors making the `DataFrame` type type-unstable, and it is related to allowing to change the schema of the data frame in-place.
-What does **changing schema** actually mean?
+What does *changing schema* mean?
 Well --- many things users typically want to do in-place:
 * renaming columns of a data frame;
 * adding/replacing/removing columns of a data frame;
-* using a long list of functions ending with `!` in DataFrames.jl (that essentially do one or both of the operations above).
+* using a long list of functions ending with `!` in DataFrames.jl (that essentially do one or both of the operations listed above).

 # When it really matters that `DataFrame` is not type stable?